 Typical lab setup

 All TSG-supported research labs have been equipped with a Dell Precision T-series computer.
 You can find the exact type of your lab computer printed on the front of the case.
-The current model is the T3610, of which you can view the simplified specifications below.
+The current models are the T3610 and T5810, of which you can view the simplified specifications below.
 Consult a member of the TSG if you are not sure which computer you have been using for your past research.

 |Corsair Vengeance K70|

 |Key Switches||Cherry MX Red|

 |Chassis||Black anodized aluminum|

 |Backlight||Yes, can be switched on/off per key.
 Red|

 Please see our keyboard page for detailed information about using the keyboard backlight for experiments.

 The keyboard mapping in Windows is set to United States-International.
 Installed languages are Dutch and English, the default is Dutch.
 To switch between languages or keyboard mappings, click the 'language and keyboard' icon in the tray and choose the option that you prefer.